-Montgomery College, one of the earliest adopters of Emsi’s Alumni Insight, is using the new resource in initiatives that alumni surveys simply haven’t been able to support in the past.
+Montgomery College, one of the earliest adopters of Emsi’s Alumni Outcomes, is using the new resource in initiatives that alumni surveys simply haven’t been able to support in the past.
 From tracking student outcomes, to helping program coordinators build partnerships with new employers, and demonstrating career outcomes to potential students, the college seems to be finding new uses for the data each week.

 - MC program coordinators are using the data to build new employer partnerships based on the companies that are hiring their graduates.

-- In an effort to recruit prospective students, MC is using Career Coach and Alumni Insight in tandem to showcase that its programs are training for in-demand jobs and that its graduates are being hired for those jobs.
+- In an effort to recruit prospective students, MC is using Career Coach and Alumni Outcomes in tandem to showcase that its programs are training for in-demand jobs and that its graduates are being hired for those jobs.

 Tracking Alumni Outcomes